 4. Do know what type of content writer you need.

 To fulfill your content vision, it takes content writers who specialize.
-Asking a social media rock star to write a long-form piece (like this ginormous pillar you’re reading) is not going to work out well for anyone.
+Asking a social media rock star to write a long-form piece will not work well for anyone.
+Make sure to work with a writer that can match your needs.
+Below are the most popular types of content writers:

 - Blog writer